solana-playground/solana-playground/client/src/tutorials/Template_counter/about.md

 - How to build and deploy a Solana Anchor program
 - How to store information using PDAs
 - Basic on-chain adding operation
-- How to interact with your on-chain data accounts.
+- How to interact with your on-chain data accounts